All About Farmersville

 Discover Farmersville & The Chaparral Trail

 Farmersville is located in Collin County about 20 minutes east of McKinney and west of Greenville.
-There are businesses all along highway 380 and Highway 78 going all the way through to the north and south ends of town with lots of shopping, rustic furniturings, dining and antiques.
-Then, there is our unique downtown square lined with everything you need including auto parts, bank, Post Office, drug store, antiques, Mexican food and BBQ, kitchenware, bedding, furniture and hair salons.
+There are businesses all along highway 380 and Highway 78 going all the way through to the north and south ends of town with lots of shopping.
+Then, there is our unique downtown square lined with everything you need including auto parts, bank, Post Office, drug store, a florist, an auction house, so many great antiques, furniture, books, DVD's, custom caps, t-shirts, candles, lotion and Mexican food.
 It's all less than a mile off the Highway 78 Exit or Highway 380 & Main Street exit.

 Get Important Numbers

-in Collin County January 2016 for utilities, Library, City Offices, food pantries,
+in our area for utilities, Library, City Offices, food pantries,

 emergency aid & resources, etc.

 If you are looking for more services, shopping or dinning shop with our Chamber Members first.
 For a list of our Chamber Members

 The Chaparral Trailhead begins at the Historic Onion Shed and the City Park in downtown Farmersville.
 Enjoy a

 5.2 mile round trip on this multi-use paved trail which is maintained by the City of Farmersville.
 You can travel as far as 130 miles (on this

 trail which was previously used as the railroad right-of-way) to New Boston, Texas developed for the purpose of hiking, biking, walking, jogging,